Simple past: Usage

-The simple past is often close in meaning to the present perfect.
-The simple past is used when the event happened at a particular time in the past, or during a period which ended in the past (i.e. a period that does not last up until the present time).
+The past simple is often close in meaning to the present perfect.
+The past simple is used when the event happened at a particular time in the past, or during a period which ended in the past (i.e. a period that does not last up until the present time).
 This time frame may be explicitly stated, or implicit in the context (for example the past tense is often used when describing a sequence of past events).